 Change the language by selecting it from the Select Language menu at the top of the screen!

-Please use this guide to diagnose problems with your Reelplay device.
-If you are unable to resolve the your problems via the guide here, it's best to chat to a Reelplay Chat Agent via their website.
-Tech support is ONLY available via the Reelplay Chat Agent online.
+Although the Reelplay TV box is extremely reliable things can sometimes go wrong.
+Please use this guide to diagnose any simple problems with your Reelplay device.
+If you are unable to resolve your problems via this guide, it's best to chat with Reelplay TV Live Support directly.
 This is a FREE service.
-Click Here to speak with Reelplay TV Live Support.

 If you are having WiFi issues because the distance is too far, and you can not use a LAN/Ethernet cable because the box is physically in another room and you can't run the cable directly to the box, there are two options that should fix any problems.
 1) Get an electrician to run an ethernet cable under the floor or through the ceiling to the box, or 2) Purchase an Ethernet over Power kit.
 The Ethernet over Power kit has a transmitter and a receiver.
 Connect the transmitter to the modem and the receiver the box and the two devices will find eachother through the electrical wiring in the house - no need to run any cables.
 You can find Ethernet over Power kits in the Powerline Network section on this site.
 These are your best options to fix streaming speed issues.